mendix/docs/content/en/docs/appstore/use-content/modules/aws/amazon-bedrock.md

 ##### 4.2.1.2 ChatCompletions (With History) {#chat-completions-with-history}

-The `ChatCompletions (with history)` activity can be used for any conversations with Anthropic Claude or Amazon Titan.
+The `ChatCompletions (with history)` activity can be used for any conversations with a variety of supported LLM's.
 It is possible for it to keep the conversation history in mind.
 This operation corresponds to the **ChatCompletions_WithHistory_AmazonBedrock** microflow.

+This operation leverages the Amazon Bedrock Converse API.
+For a full overview of supported models and model capabilities, please refer to the [AWS Documentation](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features).

 The input and output for this service are shown in the table below: